Logiqx/gps-details/docs/devices/coros/advice/README.md

-I hope this guide is useful to people.
+I hope this guide is useful to people who own a COROS watch.
+The advice will help you to get the most from your watch and maximise the chances of your speeds being accurate.

 [Forever Speed!](https://www.worldspeedtour.com/about-us/)